CodeYourFuture/fundamentals-course/lesson-2.md

 Once you've read The JS Way chapter above, you'll see that there is a section about writing algorithms.
 In the chapter is there is an example of a burrito "algorithm recipe".
 You might also want to watch [this video](http://youtube.com/watch?v=cDA3_5982h8) which also has some "algorithm recipes" 😄.
 Think like the Dad when writing yours!

 Write your own "algorithm recipe" for your favourite food.
 Make sure you submit it to Google Classroom.

-## Concepts roadmap

-Here's a [list of some of the main concepts](roadmap-of-concepts.md) we will cover in this course.
-You are free to ignore it, but some students find it useful to know where they are.